brunolm/blog-posts/typescript/how-to-use-babel-6-on-nodejs-backend.md

 ---
-title: How to use Babel 6 on NodeJS backend
+title: "How to use Babel 6 on NodeJS backend"
 tags: [babel, node.js]
 ---